Federal Real Property:

 Agency Affected: General Services Administration

-Comments: GSA developed and provided to GAO a list of criteria to rank and prioritize space needs that are currently being met in high-value leases to determine which would benefit most from converting to a federally-owned solution.
-However, GSA has not actively used these criteria to rank and prioritize space needs or to develop a strategy to facilitate consideration of targeted investments in ownership.
+Comments: GSA agreed with the recommendation to develop and use clear criteria to rank and prioritize potential long-term ownership solutions for current high-value leases among other capital investments.
+In June 2016, GSA told us that it has implemented a number of improvements in their leasing program.
+Specifically, GSA stated that it continues to evaluate potential ownership solutions to high value leases among other capital investments.
+Further, GSA has prioritized and included lease purchases in the budgets from fiscal year 2010 through 2017.
+Although GSA has developed criteria, we maintain that it has not fully implemented use of clear criterial to rank and prioritize potential long-term ownership solutions for current high-value leases.
+Although GSA developed and provided us a list of criteria to rank and prioritize space needs that are currently being met in high-value leases to determine which would benefit most from converting to a federally-owned solution, it has not actively used these criteria to rank and prioritize space needs or to develop a strategy to facilitate consideration of targeted investments in ownership.
 Instead, for its 5-year capital plan, which includes new construction and repair and alteration projects, GSA has implemented a software program that uses different criteria to rank projects.
 This software program considers lease-cost avoidance as one criteria among many in prioritizing projects for the capital plan, with lease-cost avoidance been weighted at about 5 percent.
-According to GSA officials, several of the projects in the Fiscal Year 2015-2019 capital plan would reduce lease costs by moving space needs out of leases into government-owned property.
-GSA?s incorporation of lease-cost avoidance into its decisionmaking tool for developing its capital plan is potentially a positive step towards rationalizing its real property portfolio.
+GSA's incorporation of lease-cost avoidance into its decision making tool for developing its capital plan is potentially a positive step towards rationalizing its real property portfolio.
 However, GSA has not yet taken the steps of using the criteria it developed specifically related to its high-value lease portfolio to rank and prioritize potential long-term ownership solutions to current high-value leases, as we recommended.
-Without a specific focus on its portfolio of high-value leases, GSA has not yet developed a strategy that facilitates consideration of targeted investments in ownership specifically related to these costly leases.
-Using criteria to rank and prioritize high-value leases for ownership solutions prior to incorporating such consideration into its 5-year capital plan would enhance transparency and allow for more informed decision making related to the appropriate role of leasing in GSA's real property portfolio.

 Recommendation: To enhance transparency and allow for more informed decision making related to the appropriate role of leasing in GSA's real property portfolio, the Administrator of GSA should develop and use criteria to rank and prioritize potential long-term ownership solutions to current high-value leases among other capital investments.
 Use this ranking to create a long-term, cross-agency strategy that facilitates consideration of targeted investments in ownership.
 This strategy could be incorporated initially as a separate but related part of the capital plan we previously recommended that GSA develop in 2012, or integrated into the capital plan itself.